 And as for the 31st day, it will be designated a holiday independent from any month.
 It will fall after the 10th and last day of August, and it will celebrate the end of that most useless month.

 Correction, Aug.
-23, 2004: This article originally omitted Bill Clinton from the list of presidents born in August.
-(Return to the corrected sentence.)
+23, 2004: An earlier version of this article omitted Bill Clinton from the list of presidents born in August.